Limenius/LiformBundle/README.md

 ## Installation

-First and foremost, note that you have a complete example with React, Webpack and Symfony Standard Edition at [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) ready for you, which includes an example of usage of this bundle.
+First and foremost, note that you have a complete example with React, Webpack and Symfony Standard Edition at [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) ready for you, which includes an example implementation of this bundle.

 Feel free to clone it, run it, experiment, and copy the pieces you need to your project.
-Being this bundle a frontend-oriented bundle, you are expected to have a compatible frontend setup.
+Because this bundle focuses mainly on the frontend side of things, you are expected to have a compatible frontend setup.

 ### Step 1: Download the Bundle

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a console, navigate to your project directory and execute the following command to download the latest stable version of this bundle:

     $ composer require limenius/liform-bundle